Desmond Tutu

 In 1985, Tutu became the Bishop of Johannesburg and in 1986 the Archbishop of Cape Town, the most senior position in southern Africa's Anglican hierarchy.
 In this position, he emphasised a consensus-building model of leadership and oversaw the introduction of female priests.
 Also in 1986, he became president of the All Africa Conference of Churches, resulting in further tours of the continent.
 After President F. W. de Klerk released the anti-apartheid activist Nelson Mandela from prison in 1990 and the pair led negotiations to end apartheid and introduce multi-racial democracy, Tutu assisted as a mediator between rival black factions.
 After the 1994 general election resulted in a coalition government headed by Mandela, the latter selected Tutu to chair the Truth and Reconciliation Commission to investigate past human rights abuses committed by both pro and anti-apartheid groups.
-Following apartheid's fall, Tutu campaigned for gay rights and spoke out on a wide range of subjects, among them his criticism of South African presidents Thabo Mbeki and Jacob Zuma, his opposition to the Iraq War, and describing Israel's treatment of Palestinians as apartheid.
-In 2010, he retired from public life, but continued to speak out on numerous topics and events.
+Following apartheid's fall, Tutu campaigned for gay rights and spoke out on a wide range of subjects, among them his criticism of South African presidents Thabo Mbeki and Jacob Zuma, his opposition to the Iraq War, and his view that Israel's treatment of Palestinians constituted apartheid.
+In 2010, he retired from public life, but continued to speak out on various issues.

-As Tutu rose to prominence in the 1970s, different socio-economic groups and political classes held a wide range of views about him, from critical to admiring.
-He was popular among South Africa's black majority and was internationally praised for his work involving anti-apartheid activism, for which he won the Nobel Peace Prize and other international awards.
-He also compiled several books of his speeches and sermons.
+Tutu attracted controversy throughout his career.
+He was popular among South Africa's black majority and was internationally praised for his anti-apartheid activism, for which he won the Nobel Peace Prize and other international awards.
+Conversely, many white South Africans considered him too radical, various anti-apartheid activists deemed him too moderate, and Jewish groups accused him of making antisemitic statements.

 Early life

 Childhood: 1931–1950

 Desmond Mpilo Tutu was born on 7 October 1931 in Klerksdorp, Transvaal, South Africa.
-His mother, Allen Dorothea Mavoertsek Mathlare, was born to a Motswana family in Boksburg.
+His mother, Aletta Dorothea Mavoertsek Mathlare, was born to a Motswana family in Boksburg.
 His father, Zachariah Zelilo Tutu, was from the amaFengu branch of Xhosa and grew up in Gcuwa, Eastern Cape.
 At home, the couple spoke the Xhosa language.
 Having married in Boksburg, they moved to Klerksdorp in the late 1950s, living in the city's "native location", or black residential area, since renamed Makoeteng.
 Zachariah worked as the principal of a Methodist primary school and the family lived in the mud-brick schoolmaster's house in the yard of the Methodist mission.